What I Believe

 Politically, I believe that taxes are the price we pay for civilization.
 My definition of a civilized society is one in which there is sound infrastructure (roads, bridges, airports, utilities, etc.), a reasonable degree of safety so that ordinary people can walk down the streets without worry at any time.
 The basic human rights and freedoms of speech, religion, privacy, healthcare, equality of opportunity, representative government, pursuit of happiness and so on are guaranteed.
 No, I don’t believe in giving everybody a free ride.
 I think that every adult who can work should work and pay fair taxes, but that children, the elderly, and the disabled should have a decent standard of living provided for them.
 A strong safety net is an important part of a civilized society.

-I happen to think it’s too stupid for words to put substances in your body that cause you to lose control of yourself, like drugs and alcohol.
-I don’t associate with anyone who abuses such substances, but I think it’s their right to engage in their stupidity without my interference.
-On the flip side, I don’t consider “but he was drunk” to be an excuse for anyone’s bad behavior, and support an absolutely zero-tolerance stance on crimes like driving while intoxicated (one offense, one jail stay, don’t pass go, don’t collect $200).
-I do think the “war on drugs” is actually an excuse for the government to chip away at our freedom, and I’m wholly against it.
+I think everybody has the right to determine what they do with their own bodies, including what they put in them.
+I happen to think it’s too stupid for words to put substances in your body that cause you to lose control of yourself.
+I won’t be around anyone who is out of control.
+I don’t consider “but he was drunk” to be an excuse for anyone’s bad behavior, and support an absolutely zero-tolerance stance on crimes like driving while intoxicated (one offense, one jail stay, don’t pass go, don’t collect $200).
+I think the “war on drugs” is actually an excuse for the government to chip away at our freedom, and I’m wholly against it.

 I believe that because I’ve exercised my right to bring a child into this world, I must fulfill my responsibilities by providing for and educating my child until she is an adult — and doing my best to see that she grows into being a responsible adult.
 I believe that being a parent is both one of the greatest rights and one of the most immense responsibilities any person will ever experience.
 I’ll admit to being pretty judgemental about people based on how they parent and how their children behave — I choose not to spend time with people who don’t parent well, because their children are generally little monsters.
 I realized some time back that I don’t “like” children any more than I “like” any other particular group of people.
 I enjoy the company of intelligent, well-behaved people, and don’t like to be around noisy, rude or stupid people — no matter how old they are.